Lewis and Clark's Columbia River

 Steigerwald Lake ...

-Steigerwald Lake is located on the Washington side of the Columbia River at approximately River Mile (RM) 126, and today it is part of the Steigerwald Lake National Wildlife Refuge.
-The lake and refuge are upstream of Washougal, Washington and downstream of Cape Horn.
-Crown Point is opposite on the Oregon side of the Columbia.
 Steigerwald Lake varies in size depending on how wet the season has been.
-The U.S. Board of Geographic Names Website (2006) lists the lake as 3.7 miles long.
-Steigerwald Lake was named after an early settler.
-The lake was also known as "Herzog's Lake", "Shepherds Lake", "Steigerwald Slough", and "Steigerwalds Lake".
+In 2006, the U.S. Board of Geographic Names website lists the lake as 3.7 miles long.
+Steigerwald Lake was named after an early settler, Allen N. Steigerwald (see more below).
+The lake has also been known as "Herzog's Lake", "Herzogs Lake", "Shepherds Lake", "Steigerwald Slough", and "Steigerwalds Lake".
 In 1949 the U.S. Board of Geographic Names made the official name "Steigerwald Lake".

 Click image to enlarge